 Unipolar stepper motor

-The Unipolar Stepper Motor has five wires.
-It operates with one winding with a center tap per phase.
+The Unipolar Stepper Motors have five wires.
+They operate with one winding with a center tap per phase.
 The common wire (COM) is permanently connected to the ground (most often).
 We can reverse the magnetic field by supplying connectors A or A’ (B or B’).

 Thanks to this design, four transistors (not eight as in bipolar steppers) are enough to control this motor.

 But because we can only use half of the coil in each phase, these steppers have relatively low torque.